 Elmhurst Uncontested Divorce Attorneys

-Lawyers for Uncontested Divorce with Children in Oak Brook, Lombard, and Villa Park
+Lawyers for Uncontested Divorce with Children in Elmhurst, Park Ridge, and Chicago

 Going through a divorce often pits two spouses against one another; however, it is both cost effective and less stressful if each side agrees to the terms of the separation.
 An uncontested divorce, referred to as a dissolution of marriage in Illinois, is a divorce where the parties involved reach an agreement on topics like spousal maintenance and division of marital assets.
 This can change when the divorce involves a child, but it does not have to.
 Divorcing parents must take into account additional concers such as the allocation of parental responsibilities (child custody) and child support.